 - In a small food processor, combine the milk, heavy cream, minced garlic, chopped sage leaves, salt, and pepper.
 Add ½ of the cooked butternut squash (about 1 ½ cups).
 Process until smooth.

-- Add the chickpeas and the remaining butternut squash to a 10×6 inch (or similar) baking dish.
+- Add the chickpeas and the remaining butternut squash to a 10×6 inch (or similar size) baking dish.
 Pour about half of the butternut squash sauce over the chickpeas and stir to combine.
 Pour the rest of the butternut squash sauce over the top of the chickpeas.
 Top with grated Parmesan cheese and fresh lemon thyme.
 Add a sprinkling of freshly ground black pepper.

 - Bake for 10 minutes until heated through and the cheese starts to melt.
 Turn on the broiler and set the dish under the direct heat of the broiler for 2-3 minutes, or until the cheese turns golden brown.
 Watch it carefully, since the broiler can burn food quickly.